 Switch on AC isolator 2

-Turn on AC Isolator near consumer unit.1
+Turn on AC Isolator near consumer unit.
+1

 The majority of the content in the folder would be best understood by the professionals.

-Well I think the first thing to mention is that we did not venture into the Solar World for the purpose of making money!
-Saving money is a totally different venture, we as a couple will have reduced our carbon foot print by installing the solar domestic water heating system and the photovoltaic and that truly was the aim, if it will help make the World a better place for our grand children and their children then that's all we can ask.
+We as a couple will have reduced our carbon foot print by installing the solar domestic water heating system and the photovoltaic and that truly was the aim, if it will help make the World a better place for our grand children and their children then that's all we can ask.

 Having said that, we still want to get the best deal from our investment although we fully appreciate we will never get the capital invested back.